PX4/PX4-user_guide/en/flight_controller/autopilot_discontinued.md

 :::

 This category is for discontinued autopilots and complete vehicles.
-These are *not supported* by the head revision of PX4 and are no longer no longer being manufactured.
+These are *not supported* by the head revision of PX4 and are no longer being manufactured.

 ## Autopilots